Some polyps are caused by hereditary conditions.

 Bleeding from the rectum is the most common symptom.

-A colonoscopy is performed to make the diagnosis.
+A colonoscopy is done to make the diagnosis.

 Removal during colonoscopy is the best form of treatment.

-Polyps that grow on the intestinal or rectal wall protrude into the intestine or rectum and may be noncancerous (benign), precancerous (adenomatous), or cancerous (malignant carcinoma).
+Polyps that grow on the intestinal or rectal wall protrude into the intestine Large Intestine The large intestine consists of the Cecum and ascending (right) colon Transverse colon Descending (left) colon Sigmoid colon (which is connected to the rectum) read more or rectum Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus ( see also Overview of the Anus and Rectum).
+Ordinarily,... read more and may be noncancerous (benign), precancerous (adenomatous), or cancerous (malignant carcinoma).
 Polyps vary considerably in size, and the bigger the polyp, the greater the risk that it is cancerous or likely to become cancerous (that is, they are precancerous).
 Polyps may grow with or without a stalk (a thin piece of tissue that joins the polyp to the intestinal wall, similar to how the neck joins the head to the body).

 There are many types of polyps but doctors typically divide them into